"Growing And Changing With Our Community For Over 50 Years"

 On hand to help mark the half-century mark were more than 130 guests including 26 past presidents of the NWSBA!

-Donald Norman, one of the founding members of Northwest Suburban Bar Association was presented with the NWSBA Founder Award for his pivotal role in the formation of the Association.
-NWSBA Secretary Ronald Wittmeyer noted the contribution of Mr. Norman who, with Bill Moore, Kenneth Meyer and Jim Dowd had the idea in early 1960 to form a bar association for attorneys in the northwest suburbs.
+Donald Norman, one of the founding members of Northwest Suburban Bar Association, was presented with the NWSBA Founder Award for his pivotal role in the formation of the Association.
+Then NWSBA Secretary Ronald Wittmeyer noted the contribution of Mr. Norman who, with Bill Moore, Kenneth Meyer and Jim Dowd had the idea in early 1960 to form a bar association for attorneys in the northwest suburbs.
 Later that year, 24 lawyers gathered at Jack Gunnell’s, a local bar, restaurant and bowling alley at Route 83, Rand Road and Kensington Avenue and formally organized the Northwest Suburban Bar Association.
-Wittmeyer kidded that the attorneys did so in order to find out who they could trust, and, more seriously, “to improve the quality of legal services to northwest suburban residents.”
+Wittmeyer kidded that the attorneys did so in order to find out who they could trust, and, more seriously, "to improve the quality of legal services to northwest suburban residents.”

 PRESIDENT'S AWARD FOR DISTINGUISHED PUBLIC SERVICE

 President Lee F. DeWald presented the President’s Award for Distinguished Public Service” to all 26 past presidents in attendance.

 A special keepsake of the evening was the 50th anniversary program and booklet, which featured letters of congratulation from John O’Brien, president of the ISBA; and Timothy C. Evans, chief judge of the Circuit Court of Cook County; reflections from many past presidents; and a timeline marking the milestones along the NWSBA’s 50-year journey.